vy-p-tran/Network-analysis-of-BPA-dose-response/README.md

-# BPA-and-Estrogen-WGCNA
+# Nerwork analysis of Bisphenol A (BPA) Dose-response
-Determine consensus modules for BPA and Estrogen expression sets in a data set GSE 50705
+This contains the codes for determining consensus modules between BPA and estrogen microarry data sets.
+Codes are in support of this paper [Weighted Gene Correlation Network Analysis (WGCNA) Reveals Novel Transcription Factors Associated With Bisphenol A Dose-Response](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6240694/)